-- Each student enrolled at the California School for the Blind will receive intense instruction in all areas of the Expanded Core Curriculum including compensatory skills, career development, daily living skills, orientation & mobility, recreation and leisure skills, self-determination skills, sensory efficiency skills, social and emotional skills, and assistive technology skills by achieving at least 50% of the ECC benchmarks on the ECC Minimum Standards.
+- Each student enrolled at the California School for the Blind will receive intense instruction in all areas of the Expanded Core Curriculum including compensatory skills, career development, daily living skills, orientation & mobility, recreation and leisure skills, self-determination skills, sensory efficiency skills, social and emotional skills, and assistive technology skills by achieving at least 50% of the Expanded Core Curriculum (ECC) benchmarks on the ECC Minimum Standards.

 - Each student enrolled at the California School for the Blind will demonstrate self-advocacy and self-determination skills to promote proactive decision-making and problem-solving skills in home, school, and community settings.